railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 Once the order has been approved, Open ERP will automatically generate an invoice and/or a delivery document proposal based on the parameters you set in the order.

-The invoice will be managed by the system depending on the setting of the field  *Shipping Policy*  on the order's second tab,  *Other data* :
+The invoice will be managed by the system depending on the setting of the field :guilabel:`Shipping Policy` on the order's second tab,  *Other data* :

-*  *Payment before delivery* : Open ERP creates an invoice in the \ ``Draft``\   state.
+*  :guilabel:`Payment before delivery` : Open ERP creates an invoice in the \ ``Draft``\   state.
 Once this is confirmed and paid the delivery is activated.

-*  *Automatic Invoice after delivery* : the delivery order is produced when the order is validated.
+*  :guilabel:`Automatic Invoice after delivery` : the delivery order is produced when the order is validated.
 A draft invoice is then created when the delivery has been completed.

-*  *Shipping & Manual Invoice* : Open ERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you're ready to create an invoice.
+*  :guilabel:`Shipping & Manual Invoice` : Open ERP starts the delivery from the confirmation of the order, and adds a button which you manually click when you're ready to create an invoice.

-*  *Invoice from the Packings*
+*  :guilabel:`Invoice from the Packings`

 .. index:: Delivery